The Offerings of Peace and The Offerings of War: War and peace and in between

-The Offerings of War, appearing inside a bedroom built around it by Nishi.
+The Offerings of War, appearing inside a bedroom built around it by Tatzu Nishi.

 War and Peace and in between was a site-specific installation artwork by Tatzu Nishi (b.
 1960) in which the sculptures were incorporated into domestic scenes.
 The work was commissioned by Kaldor Public Art Projects and was on display from October 2009 to February 2010.

 From the outside, War and peace and in between, 2009, wrapped in plastic sheeting and temporary building materials, resembled the scaffolding that encased the sculptures during restoration; but inside, a different revitalisation had occurred.
 The public entered via ramps and, after passing through a lobby, found themselves in a beautifully decorated living room in the case of The offerings of peace and a bedroom for The offerings of war.
 The elevated rooms allowed visitors to see the sculptures at close hand, resituated in familiar environments.
 The giant horse and rider appeared as if wading through the bedsheets or emerging triumphant from the coffee table.
 Created to be viewed from a distance, from plinths that raise them above our heads, these monuments could now be encountered face to face.